FAP 2026: Development

-The FAP 2026 was mass-produced for the needs of the Yugoslav People's Army from 1978 until the 1990s.
-Several small series were produced during the 1990s after dissolution of Yugoslavia.
+The FAP 2026 was mass-produced for the needs of the Yugoslav People's Army from 1978 until the 1994.
+Several small series were produced during the 1990s after the dissolution of Yugoslavia.

 The FAP 2228 model was further development based on FAP 2026.

 Variant

 The standard variant is FAP 2026 BS/AV, with short cab and standard cargo bed.
-Used for transport of personnel (20 + 2 troops with equipment), materials and as tractor for artillery and anti-aircraft artillery weapons.
+Used for transport of personnel (20 + 2 troops with equipment), materials and as tractor for artillery and anti-aircraft weapons.